24aitor/Laralang/README.md

-# How to include on your app?
+# How to include Laralang on your app?

 **Step 1.** Require it with composer: